 Ruth DearnleyChief Executive Officer

-Ruth brings over fifteen years’ of senior leadership, strategy, advocacy and communications experience in INGOs, non-profits and business associations across the UK, Australia and southern Africa.
+Ruth joined Birth for Humankind as Chief Executive Officer in 2018 bringing over fifteen years’ of senior leadership, strategy, advocacy and communications experience in INGOs, non-profits and business associations across the UK, Australia and southern Africa.

 Annabel DaviesChief Operations Officer

 Annabel joined the team in March 2016 as our first Chief Operations Officer.
 She has a background in marketing, communications and operations, working for non-profits and in the publishing industry in Australia and the UK.
 Prior to joining Birth for Humankind Annabel worked as COO for Ovarian Cancer Australia, and was a board director for Fitzroy Learning Network.
 Annabel plays a key role in managing the organisation’s operational and financial activities, organisational culture, strategy and policy development.

 Natalie joined the team in October 2019 has more than 15 years experience in international and community development, with a focus on maternal, neonatal and child health.
 She has managed public health and disability-related programs in both field-based and head office environments in SE Asia and Eastern Africa.